We are daughter and father – one event producer, one project manager – both highly experienced in turning people’s creative vision into reality.

-Moving to Dubai at the age of 19 was a bit of a risk.
-But three years later I’d worked on shows with artists like Jay Z, J-Lo and Pharrell Williams and the Abu Dhabi Grand Prix.
-Since then I’ve worked on the Rio Olympics and with global brands like Chanel, Samsung and Diageo as well as the Olympic Games in Rio.
+Moving to Dubai at 19 was a big risk.
+But by three years in, I’d worked on the Abu Dhabi Grand Prix and shows featuring J-Lo, Pharrell Williams and none other than Jay Z. Since then I’ve worked on the Rio Olympics and with global brands like Chanel, Samsung and Diageo.

-Those first few years in the business taught me that underneath every creative production there’s some hardcore project management.
+Those first few years taught me there’s some hardcore project management beneath every creative production.
 Without it, creativity can’t flourish.
-I learned the rules of project management through experience.
-But as I found out, this can be a painful process.
+But I learned the rules the painful way: through experience.

-I first picked up a project management manual 22 years ago.
-I was in the Royal Air Force and on my way to Bosnia to help run the national elections.
-It wasn’t an easy project; set up and operate 3000 polling stations in four countries that had been torn apart by civil war.
+I was flying to Sarajevo with the Royal Air Force to help run the national elections in 1998.
+It wasn’t going to be easy setting up and operating 3000 polling stations in four countries freshly torn apart by civil war.

-Creative Project Management.
-We’ve developed a completely new project management method for people working on fast-moving, creative, projects.
-We’ve called it Creative PM.
-It covers all the key principles, but with no fuss, and no jargon.
-And no need to read a manual the size of a doorstep.
+This is why we developed Creative PM, a completely new method for people working on fast-moving, creative projects.
+It covers all the key principles, but with no fuss, no jargon – and no need to read a manual the size of a doorstep.
 I’m also writing the Plain English series, translating the official manuals and industry knowledge into language everyone understands.
 The first title, PRINCE2 in Plain English is available now.
 More coming soon…

-And if you’d like to see how I’ve kept my own creativity going during lockdown, you can visit The Perfect Library.
+And you can see how I’ve kept my own creativity going during lockdown in The Perfect Library.